 Should the actuator cup O-ring become too dirty to clean successfully, or if either of the flange end O-rings become damaged, replacement is required.
-We recommend you replace all three (3) O-rings at once.
-See Replacement Parts in the Appendix for our O-ring Replacement Kit.
+All three O-rings should be replaced at the same time.
+See Replacement Parts in the Appendix for the O-ring Replacement Kit.

 - Carefully remove the O-ring from its groove.
 Use only a plastic O-ring/seal removal tool like the one shown in Figure 11.
 Avoid the use of metal tools which could scar the actuator cup or damage the O-ring groove. - 2.
-Wipe the O-ring grooves with IPA before installing new O-rings. - 3.
+Wipe O-ring grooves with IPA before installing new O-rings. - 3.
 Apply a thin layer of vacuum grease on the two (2) flange end O-rings before reassembling the Valve.
-DO NOT use vacuum grease on the actuator cup O-ring.

-4. Reassemble the Valve.
+DO NOT use vacuum grease on the actuator cup O-ring. - 4.
+Reassemble the Valve.